BinaryMuse/fluxxor/site/contents/getting-started/quick-start.md

   getStateFromFlux: function() {
     var flux = this.props.flux;
-    // normally one key per store, but we only have one store return flux.store("TodoStore").getState();
+    // Normally we'd use one key per store, but we only have one store, so
+    // we'll use the state of the store as our entire state here. return flux.store("TodoStore").getState();
   },